-Grand Valley State University has two IRB's, the Human Research Review Committee (HRRC) and the Institutional Animal Care and Use Committee (IACUC).
-HRRC and IACUC review applications for research involving human subjects and animals to assure compliance with ethical and Federal standards for the Protections of Human Subjects and Animals.
+Grand Valley State University's IRB is called the Human Research Review Committee (HRRC).
+The HRRC reviews applications for research involving human subjects to assure compliance with ethical and Federal standards for the Protections of Human Subjects.

-The HRRC and IACUC committees are comprised of GVSU faculty and volunteer community members who are not employees of GVSU.
+The HRRC is comprised of GVSU faculty and volunteer community members who are not employees of GVSU.

 Research Involving Human Subjects

 Federal regulations and GVSU policies require that all research involving human subjects or materials of human origin be approved by the Human Research Review Committee before initiation.

 The HRRC is GVSU's Institutional Review Board and it's primary responsibility is to protect the rights and welfare of human subjects.
 The HRRC reviews research protocols using the following criteria:

 Research means a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge.
 Activities which meet this definition constitute research for purposes of this policy, whether or not they are conducted or supported under a program which is considered research for other purposes.
 45 CFR 46.102(d)